timhamrouge/react-app-template/README.md

 # Usage

-Simply fork or click the 'Use this template' button on GitHub to create your won repo.
+Simply fork or click the 'Use this template' button on GitHub to create your own repo.

 You will need node package manager.
 Check you have it installed with the following:
 ```